MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-blueprint.md

 -->
 This is achieved by following a few simple design principles:

-### One module, one project
+## One Module, One Project
 Modules are independent projects and have their own app.json files.
-For details about the contents of the app.json file, see the Project Setup section.
+For details about the contents of the app.json file, see [Project Setup](devenv-blueprint.md#project-setup).

-### Packaging and Layering
+## Packaging and Layering
-Modules can belong to a specific package, or functional layer if you will.
+Modules can belong to a specific package, or functional layer.
 A module becomes part of a layer when it’s added to the folder structure of the layer’s package.
 A module can belong to several packages because the module is a package of its own, and can be bundled into larger functional layering packages.

-### Dependencies
+## Dependencies
 Dependencies to other modules can only be taken to modules in the same functional layer or to lower layers.
 For example, a module in the Core Application can only take dependencies to modules in the Core Application or System Application, but never to extensions.

-### Target Environment
+## Target Environment
 Every module must initially target the most restrictive environment, which is the cloud environment.
 If unsafe operations are required, those should result in a System Application module where the unsafe operations are wrapped with safe APIs.
 That is done by setting the **Target** to **OnPrem**.
 Modules in layers above the System Application must have **Target** set to **Cloud** in the **app.json** file.

-### Object Accessibility
+## Object Accessibility
-Only facade codeunits, pages and tables required in the public API of the module can be accessible.
+Only facade codeunits, pages, and tables required in the public API of the module can be accessible.
 Internal implementation details must be marked as such by setting the access modifier to Internal, i.e. entities can be accessed within the module but cannot be called from outside the module.

-### facade Codeunits
+## Facade Codeunits
 Every module must have a facade that meets the following rules:
 * Access must be **Public**.
-It should be set explicitly to emphasize that this is a facade or an API-like codeunit for exposing the core functionality in the module.
+It should be set explicitly to emphasize that this is a facade or an API-like codeunit that exposes the core functionality in the module.
 * All integration and business event publishers must be in the facade as internal functions.
 This prevents them from being invoked outside the module.
 * Event publishers should be marked as internal.
 Exceptions must be documented.
 * All external methods go in the facade.
 * Facades cannot contain logic or local functions.
 * Because the facade is the codeunit that other modules reference, it should have a short, meaningful name.
 Internal implementation codeunits can be suffixed with “Impl,” for example, because they are not referenced outside the module.

-### Business Logic
+## Business Logic
 Implementation codeunits contain the business logic.
 Pages and tables can contain code, but should do so only when it's absolutely required.

-### Extensibility
+## Extensibility
 Extensibility must be thought into the internal implementation of every module.
 If a module should not be extensible, the **Extensibility** property on tables, pages, and enums must be set to **False** to prevent those objects from being extended.

 Functions and fields in extensible tables and pages must have an access modifier, as described in the following table.